adubbya/elevate-vg-gui/README.md

 > Future releases will be less strict with softwre location

-The software directory contains subfolders with the appropriate is where you can place your game files.
+The software directory contains subfolders with the appropriate platform name.

 * <root>\software
 	* atari-2600